Kong/terraform-provider-kong-gateway/docs/resources/plugin_file_log.md

 Optional:

 - `custom_fields_by_lua` (Map of String) Lua code as a key-value map
 - `path` (String) The file path of the output log file.
 The plugin creates the log file if it doesn't exist yet.
+Not Null
 - `reopen` (Boolean) Determines whether the log file is closed and reopened on every request.